Withdrawing from the University

 |*New Student Success Fee is non-refundable, other course fees may also be non-refundable.
 See Costs for detailed information.

-**Must be completed in the Registrar's office by the end of the business day.
+**Must be completed in the Office of the Registrar by the end of the business day.

 Please allow 7-10 business days for tuition adjustment processing.